soniavaidya05/leakyemotions/README.md

 uses [Sphinx](https://www.sphinx-doc.org/) to auto-build files in ``.rst``, ``.md``, or ``.ipynb`` format into html.

-Note that since Agentarium is private (for now), we cannot host the documentation online yet.
+Note that since Sorrel is private (for now), we cannot host the documentation online yet.
 To view your documentation changes locally, navigate to the ``.\docs`` folder and run the following command:

 Windows: